 The Company recorded a deferred tax asset during the year ended December 31, 2020 as a result of the conversion from an S-Corporation to a C-Corporation.
 The deferred tax asset is primarily due to future stock-based compensation deductions for tax purposes resulting from SARs that were previously issued by the Company, converted to options and immediately exercised upon the effective date of the Offering.
-The exercise of these options has resulted in a net operating loss for the C-Corporation short tax year beginning July 27, 2020 and ending December 31, 2020.
-Based on Management's evaluation of the positive and negative evidence, it is more likely than not that the Company will realize these benefits on future U.S. tax returns.
+The exercise of these options resulted in a net operating loss for the C-Corporation short tax year beginning July 27, 2020 and ending December 31, 2020.